How to Write Impactful Booking Confirmation Emails

 Booking ManagementBooking Management

-Ever buy something and find yourself refreshing your inbox to make sure everything went through as you expected?
-Do you get a sense of relief when you see a booking confirmation message lands in your inbox immediately?
+Ever buy something online and find yourself checking your inbox to make sure everything went as expected?
+Do you get a sense of relief when you see a booking confirmation hit your email instantly?

-A booking confirmation email simply confirms an action taken by a customer.
-Guests receive this type of confirmation message once they’ve made a purchase from you.
+A booking confirmation email is simply an acknowledgement of an action taken by a customer.
+Guests receive this type of message once they’ve made a reservation with you.
+It’s critical for providing relevant information and improving the user experience.

 Not sure what to put in your reservation confirmation email?
-I mean, do people even open them once they’ve booked?
+I mean, do people even open it once they’ve made a reservation?

-Yes — and they can be one of the most underrated marketing tools in your tour business.
-From building a relationship and instilling confidence from the moment they book, your booking confirmation email can foster an experience centred on trust.
+The answer is yes – and it can be one of the most underrated marketing tools in the travel industry.
+By building a relationship and instilling confidence from the moment they book, your booking confirmation email can foster an experience centered on trust.

-As an experience provider, sending a booking confirmation email out automatically means guests will have all the necessary information at their fingertips.
-I’ll share the essential details of what to include in these magical confirmation messages to your guests.
+As an experience provider, automatically sending a booking confirmation email means that guests have all the information they need at their fingertips.
+I’ll share the essential details of what to include in these magical confirmation messages to your guests, along with some confirmation email examples to inspire you.

 woman checking email confirmation on laptop while dog sleeps on bed